 Galway is absolutely one of the gems in Ireland’s crown.
 Set on the west coast, this charming region is home to incredible history, ancient ruins and amazing landscapes.
 But that’s not all, the fifth-largest city in Ireland is also packed with pubs, bars and adventure.
 There truly is something for everyone in Galway.

 I loved my time exploring this incredible area and I know you will too.
-Each neighbourhood has something unique and magical to offer.
+Each neighborhood has something unique and magical to offer.
 If you’re still not sure where to stay in Galway, here’s a quick recap of my favourite places.

 The Nest Boutique Hostel in Salthill is my favourite hostel.
 Not only is it close to the beach, bars and shops, but it’s ideally located for exploring Galway’s most famous historic and cultural attractions.